The slide into oblivion

 For since the apostles considered [Jesus] to be a spirit or, according to the gospel which is of the Hebrews and is read by the Nazoraeans, a demon without a body, he said to them… (Edwards 284.)

 Today, we call the above ‘docetism,’ but the term does not do justice to the essential element: if Jesus is strictly spiritual, than he (“it”) is available at any time, in any place, and to anyone.
 In this sense, the earliest christology viewed Jesus as a potential and perfect attribute of any human being.
 This is a ‘super-Arianism,’ for it places Jesus within the reach of human potentiality.
 Paul, in fact, has a similar theology.
 He seems to think that at one time in the fairly remote past, a prophet (who was ignominiously crucified) merged with the Jesus (“savior”) spirit and showed others the way.
 In my view, such a founding prophet actually existed in the time of Alexander Janneus.
 In later times he came to be known as ‘Jesus of Nazareth.’
-(Incidentally, Paul does not yet know the Nazarene.)
-Be that as it may, the Jesus-as-spirit theology (interpreted as merging with any worthy human) was anathema to the Church, for it nullified authority (anyone could claim to be a Jesus), prevented worship, and broke the Church’s monopoly by replacing one sanctioned source of truth with myriad points of light.
+The Jesus-as-spirit theology (interpreted as merging with any worthy human) was anathema to the Church, for it nullified authority (anyone could claim to be a Jesus), prevented worship, and broke the Church’s monopoly by replacing one sanctioned source of truth with a myriad points of light.